by Andrea M. Darcy

 9. You secretly feel that others don’t show you respect.

-Boundaries give others a manual on how you expect to be treated and what behaviour you will allow to be part of your life.
 If you don’t set boundaries, people won’t know how to act around you, and you will be left feeling disrespected.

 The other side of this coin is that without your own boundaries you are less likely to recognise those of others, and might unwittingly be disrespecting them.